-Bayern Munich fell behind to Patrice Evra's wondergoal but hit back less than a minute later.
-The Dutchman felt his side needed a wake-up call.Arjen Robben felt Bayern Munich needed a "wake-up call" before sealing a Champions League semifinal spot by beating Manchester United.
+Bayern Munich fell behind to Patrice Evra's wondergoal but hit back less than a minute later and the Dutchman felt his side needed a 'wake-up call' to inspire them to victory

 After controlling possession throughout the first half the hosts were shocked into life when Patrice Evra's thunderous left-foot drive put United ahead.

 Bayern immediately responded with a goal 22 seconds after the restart through Mario Mandzukic, before Thomas Muller and Robben finished the job.

 "We played well in the first half," the Netherlands international told reporters. "(But) the first 10 to 15 minutes of the first half was a disaster.

 "We were so slow and you can't do that in the Champions League because you will be punished - and we were.